thomasebsmith/website/README.md

 - Highlight important content
 - Make the site cross-browser compatible

+## Technical Details
+This site uses a combination of Jinja templates and static files.

 ## License
 This site is **not** released as open-source software.
 It is source-available;
 however, copyright and ownership are retained fully by Thomas Smith.